Newsletter

 What if we could proactively prevent these attempts?
 This would enhance overall security.

+We can restrict the SSH port to a specific IP, allowing only this designated IP to access it.
 This ensures that SSH access is limited to a single, trusted IP address, such as your IP at your home network.

-Most home networks use DHCP, causing your IP to change periodically.
+However, this approach comes with a drawback: Most home networks use DHCP, causing your IP to change periodically.

 When your IP changes, you lose access to the server, making it less practical.